psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 This romance, in its earlier form 660 verses in length, comes from the same district as The Turk and Gawain.
 It seems to be a direct translation of some Irish or Celtic story, and there is little evidence of any French version having been used.
 The closest parallel yet found is the Irish Curoz’s Castle, in which the giant has similarly four beasts, the accompanying knights fail the test, and the hero obeys an order to hurl a spear at the giant.!2 A story similar to the incident of the host’s daughter is found in Norse saga, but the connection is only slight.18

 Apart from the disenchantment, the framework of the romance is an example of the Imperious Host motif found in every European folklore.
 Anyone arriving at the host’s castle who does not implicitly obey his word, even if politeness would seem to require disobedience, is automatically killed.
-This trial would be an obvious qualifying test for the disenchantment by decapitation,
+This trial would be an obvious qualifying test for the disenchantment by decapitation, which can only be performed by the bravest of knights.

-GAWAIN 109

-which can only be performed by the bravest of knights.
 So, in spite of wide superficial variations The Turk and Gawain and Sir Gawain and the Carl of Carlisle are in fact two forms of the same theme.

 ---